lordYorden/hw1-android-25a/README.md

 # Sheriff Dodge

-An android-kotlin game as HW1of Afeka's `Mobile Apps - 25A10357` Class.
+An android-kotlin game as HW1 of Afeka's `Mobile Apps - 25A10357` Class.